 In one of his recent blog posts, Arlington69 claims to have data confirming that “having more shots on targets reduces the chance of scoring from those shots.
 Having fewer shots on target increases the chance of scoring from the shots.”

-So, if you shoot too much, EA will intervene and make your shots less effective in order to prevent you from getting too far ahead of the opponent.
+According to Arlington69, his data suggests that if you shoot too much, the game will make your shots less effective in order to prevent you from getting too far ahead of the opponent.

-We were of course curious to see whether Arlington69 finally managed to deliver the proof he promised us.
-It was time to let his latest piece undergo one of our famous fact checks.
+We were of course curious to see whether Arlington69 finally managed to deliver the proof he has promised us so many times.
+It was time to let his latest piece undergo one of our fact checks.

 The purpose of Arlington69’s latest experiment is to determine whether the shooting accuracy is reduced when a player has more shots on target.
 In a sample of 1141 of his own matches, he counted the number of goals scored and the number of shots on target.
 He divided his matches into the three groups below and calculated the average conversion rate (i.e. the percentage of shots on target which ended up in the net) for the matches in each group for him and his opponent.